-Life Skills: Skill development program that can enhance age-appropriate social skills (communication, problem solving, self-awareness and management, peer relations, and decision making), independent living skills (money management, career planning, build resiliency), and healthy living (self-awareness, healthy lifestyle, building resiliency).
+Life Skills Coaching: Individualized one-on-one skill development program that can enhance age-appropriate social skills (communication, problem solving, self-awareness and management, peer relations, and decision making), or independent living skills (money management, career planning, build resiliency), healthy living (self-awareness, healthy lifestyle, building resiliency).
 Service must begin with an assessment (outcomes documented in the monthly report) and interventions will be guided by the individualized service plan and chosen program model.
 Services will include structured activities, instruction, modeling of behavior, practice and rehearsal, feedback, and re-enforcement.
-Service must be delivered within the home and/or community.
+Service must be delivered individually within the home and/or community.
 Provider staff delivering the service must be appropriately screened, trained, and utilize a formal curriculum (e.g. Casey Life Skills, Preparing Adolescents for Young Adulthood (PYAYA), Botvin, LifeSkills Training).
-Service may also be utilized for GREAT Program, as needed.
 Service is typically delivered for 2-6 hours per week for 4-6 months.
+Service is billed at an hourly rate.